Session Chairs, Invited Speakers, and Session Descriptions are listed below. Updates will be posted as they become available.

 Chair: Mathew Cherukara, Argonne National Laboratory, USA, mcherukara@anl.gov

-The capabilities provided by next generation light sources along with the development of new characterization techniques and detector advances are expected to revolutionize science across disciplines but also dramatically increase the complexity and volume of data generated by instruments at the new light sources.
+The capabilities provided by next-generation light sources, along with the development of new characterization techniques and detector advances, are expected to revolutionize science across disciplines, but also dramatically increase the complexity and volume of data generated by instruments at the new light sources.
 Traditional techniques of data reduction and analysis will not be able to keep pace.
 Machine learning methods applied to a variety of X-ray characterization techniques have shown promise in accelerating, and in some cases improving the accuracy of X-ray data inversion, abstraction and inference.
 Concurrently, AI-driven experimental automation is accelerating and expanding the capabilities of x-ray instruments.
 Large language models (LLMs) are being explored as AI-assistants to guide scientific users in experiment design, instrument operation and data analysis.

 Chair: Tina Hill, Bruker, USA, tina.hill@bruker.com

-Tomography and X-ray Microscopy
+X-ray Computed Tomography and X-ray Microscopy

 Chair: Martina Schmeling, Loyola University Chicago, USA, mschmel@luc.edu